 Sabre continued his ways, but his car was swerving and looked very unstable.
 His misery was far from over.
 As he pitted for some necessary repairs, he speeded in the pit and got a drive through penalty.
 After which, he found himself in 20th position.

-Jacques had made use of the confusion caused by the Sabre-spin, to get under the gearbox of Wilks and, as they steamed up onto the main straight, he pulled along side.
+Jaques had made use of the confusion caused by the Sabre-spin, to get under the gearbox of Wilks and, as they steamed up onto the main straight, he pulled along side.
 Making a clean pass in Crowthorne Corner.
 Wilks however kept the pressure on as the BRM seemed to be struggling in Sunset Bend.
-In lap 35, Jacques lost the back end in Sunset, sliding wide towards the outside of the corner.
+In lap 35, Jaques lost the back end in Sunset, sliding wide towards the outside of the corner.
 Wilks was back into fourth.
 And an unleashed Fredriksson also sailed passed the BRM.

 The flying Swede in his flying elephant March was hungry for more and started hunting Wilks.
 The pressure seemed to be getting to the Lotus-driver.
 On lap 37, the Lotus and the March prepared to lap Jonatan Acerclinth’s Tyrrell in Clubhouse.
 Wilks had a near come together with the Tyrrell and there was slight contact, but the cars seemed undamaged.